Maleimide

 Maleimide is a chemical compound with the formula H2C2(CO)2NH (see diagram).
 This unsaturated imide is an important building block in organic synthesis.
 The name is a contraction of maleic acid and imide, the -C(O)NHC(O)- functional group.
-Maleimides also describes a class of derivatives of the parent maleimide where the NH group is replaced with alkyl or aryl groups such as a methyl or phenyl, respectively.
+Maleimides are also a class of derivatives of the parent maleimide where the NH group is replaced with alkyl or aryl groups such as a methyl or phenyl, respectively.
 The substituent can also be a small molecule (such as biotin, a fluorescent dye, an oligosaccharide, or a nucleic acid), a reactive group, or a synthetic polymer such as polyethylene glycol.
 Human hemoglobin chemically modified with maleimide-polyethylene glycol is a blood substitute called MP4.